jbuckman/jbuckman.github.io/_posts/2022-06-15-the-one-where-i-rebut-gary-marcus.md

 [^0]: For concreteness, I will be focusing on his arguments here, but [as he points out](https://garymarcus.substack.com/p/does-ai-really-need-a-paradigm-shift?s=r), there are many people making these sorts of arguments.
 This rebuttal is directed at all of them.

+[^1]: Most likely, humans would not make the *same* errors as neural networks.
+But certainly they would make some.

-[^1]: Also disqualified are examples where the limitations of the AI models are purely technical, e.g. because the contexts are too big.
+[^2]: Also disqualified are examples where the limitations of the AI models are purely technical, e.g. because the contexts are too big.
 As I mentioned last time, these are fundamental and important technical issues, but clearly fall within the current paradigm, so do not serve as argument against it.